Reading Time: 12 minutes

 Reflecting on Your Growth

-• Identify recurring themes in your entries.
+• Identify common themes in your entries.

 Adjusting Your Goals as Needed